metabase/metabase/docs/troubleshooting-guide/application-database.md

 redirect_from:
   - ./loading-from-h2.html
 ---
-# The application database isn't working
+# Using or migrating from an H2 application database

 You have installed Metabase, but: